 This will be used to respond to ArtNet polling queries.
-"Christie" will be the short name, "Christie_HostName" will be our long name.
+"Christie" will be the short name, "Christie\HostName" will be our long name.
 By default the host name is composed from the projector name and serial number.
-(Default = "<unit name><serialno>").

-Note that the Host name is also defined at Configuration->Communications->Ethernet Settings->Host Name.
+(Default = "<unit name>\<serialno>").
+NOTE: The Host name is also defined at Configuration->Communications->Ethernet Settings->Host Name.